anhnguyendepocen/TSME-Spring-2020/DLM_Basics.md

 parameters?
 For example, how would you estimate a slope with only one point?

-The solution is that we add onbservations (information) from previous time steps.
+The solution is that we add observations (information) from previous time steps.
 This lagging effect can be expressed as